top of page

 HOW?

 We aspire to make our curiosity-driven, blue-skies research societally relevant.
-We strive to elucidate big open questions in the cognitive & decision sciences at multiple levels: from the level of neurotransmitters, to large-scale brain networks, to cognitive mechanisms, to behaviour.
+We try to address big open questions in the cognitive & decision sciences at multiple levels: from the level of neurotransmitters, to large-scale brain networks, to cognitive mechanisms, to behaviour.
 Our insights can inform clinical practice, by shedding new light on how information processing & decision behaviour go awry in neuropsychiatric disorders; and help revolutionise applied behavioural science by offering mechanistic lenses to understand, predict and foster behavioural change.

 bottom of page